Ryan Seacrest’s Ex Shayna Taylor Has Fun In The Sun In A Tiny Bikini Top

 Her right hand held out a camera in front of her to capture a selfie while her left was placed behind her head.

-Shayna’s 135,000 followers hit the “like” button on the happy-looking snap over 2,400 times.
+Of Shayna’s 135,000 followers, 2,400 hit the “like” button on the happy-looking snap.
 This included Kelly Ripa, Ryan’s co-host on the daytime talk series.

 Other fans added their own commentary to the post regarding the pic and Shayna’s upbeat lifestyle after she asked them to reveal the best thing that happened to them recently.